gvenezia/front-matter-generator/README.md

 ## Why'd you make it?
 Our team had to convert dynamic banner ads to static banner ads.
 The dynamic ads were built using Google Studio (previously, DoubleClick Studio), I wanted to create a script to generate all the necessary Front Matter files for our local Jekyll repo.
 Previously we had been writing these files by hand, then copy/pasting/editing for each concept/size (44 files total).

+## Why didn't you use consistent naming conventions?
+Great question!
+I was given these inconsistent naming conventions by team members (who created images, designs, project structure etc.), so instead of manually renaming files I decided to programmatically format the names.

 ## How'd you do it?
 1. I pulled the data from the Studio Dynamic Feed (an excel sheet).
 2. I formatted the data as arrays in the `script.js` file.